Psychedelic digital greenhouse springs up in Tokyo

 While the digitally programmed neon light displays are inspired by growth occurring beneath the earth, audio effects have been created by sound artist Ray Kunimoto

 .
-He has mixed field recordings of seeds being rubbed, leaves touched and fruit being eating, with the sounds of orchestral instruments.
+He has mixed field recordings of seeds being rubbed, leaves touched and fruit being eaten, with the sounds of orchestral instruments.

 'Tomatoes are violin, carrots are trumpet, cabbages are oboe, mini radishes are flute, sweet potatoes are piano, eggplants are harp, pumpkins are clarinet,' says Kunimoto.